WAEC and NECO CBT App for Mobile Devices - Candidates, Schools, Centres, Resellers - 100% Offline -Download Now

 • B. the unit in the rhythmic structure of verse

-• C. the arrangement of lines in verse from
+• C. the arrangement of lines in verse form

 • D. the grouping together of a number of units of rhythm